-INNER MAGNETS is a tapestry of love which takes place in modern-day Yorkshire, New York, Russia, Edwardian and World War I England and Ancient Roman Britain.
-The main characters walk myriad roads, time-traveling in parallel universes that in the end merge into one destination.
+INNER MAGNETS is a tapestry of love and the path of destiny which takes place in modern-day Yorkshire, New York City, Russia, Edwardian and World War I England and Ancient Roman Britain.
+The main characters walk myriad roads, time-traveling in parallel universes.

 David’s journey to ascension is an arduous one that among other things includes reconciling his two great loves: Lia Bailey, the reborn Cecilia Ley and Occultist Ambrose de Ripariis, the man he calls his eternal brother.
-When Ambrose time travels from 1899 to Beak’s End’s hidden room, the now engaged David and Lia are handed the keys to the multiverse.
+When Ambrose time travels from 1899 to Beak’s End’s hidden room, the soon to be married David and Lia are handed the keys to the multiverse.

 In the epic climax of INNER MAGNETS, David and Lia are trapped in 1901 London by a wicked reptilian agent of their ancient foe Beletum, assisted by Ambrose’s nemesis, rival Occultist Malachi Cummings, who wants to ensure that Ambrose’s legacy is forever destroyed.